Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Affordable Pricing

-Despite its extensive features and polished interface, LingoPie remains incredibly affordable at just $6 per month.
+Despite its extensive features and polished interface, LingoPie remains incredibly affordable at about $7 per month.
 This competitive pricing makes it one of the most cost-effective options among Italian language apps, offering exceptional value for money.
-As such, LingoPie can be a valuable addition to other language learning programs, enriching the overall learning experience.
+LingoPie can be a valuable addition to other programs, enriching the overall learning experience.

-To learn Italian is not an easy feat, particularly for native English speakers.
+Learning Italian is no easy feat.
 Although English and Italian share many characteristics, they also maintain significant differences.

 For example, let’s consider the frequency range of languages, as measured in Hertz.
 Most languages start at a very low frequency, and range up from there.
 Spanish, French, Dutch, German, and Russian all start at just 125 Hertz on the low end of the spectrum.